To make personalized ornaments, you'll need a package or two of clear glass ornaments and several bottles of acrylic paint.

 The metallic colors, especially gold and silver, work best.

 We also used a deep red, blue, and green with great success on our handmade ornaments, too.

 Swish it around, and dump it out.
 This cleans the interior of any dust or dirt so that you have a fresh surface to work with.

-Turn the Christmas ornaments upside down in the box to drain.
-The next morning, gather paints, the glass balls, and cover your work surface with newspapers to protect it.
+Turn the Christmas ornaments upside down to drain.
+The next morning, gather paints, the glass ornaments, and cover your work surface with newspapers to protect it.

 mixed the way you like them.

 Then place them gently back in the box, upside down, with fresh newspapers underneath.
 Allow to dry a couple of days before using or wrapping as your customized holiday gifts.

 Finish by placing the tops back on and tie with a festive ribbon.
 Consider stringing beads on the hook for added sparkle.
 These are great gifts for teachers and grandparents.

 Those are our homemade ornament ideas.
 But the possibilities are endless.
 Use your imagination to create memories of the season that best reflect your personality and style.